LoRACLR: Contrastive Adaptation for Customization of Diffusion Models: Method

 where \( d_{p,i} \) represents the positive distance for each pair, \( d_{n,i} \) represents the negative distance, \( m \) is the margin parameter, which defines the minimum allowable distance for negative pairs to enforce separation and prevent feature overlap, and \( N \) is the number of concepts being combined.
 The positive and negative components are defined as:

 where \( d_{p,i} \) is the distance between the output features \( Y_{i} \) of the original LoRA model and the predicted features \( \hat{Y}_{i} \) from the merged model for the same concept.

 where \( d_{n,i} \) is the negative distance, computed as the minimum distance between the output features \( Y_{i} \) for a given concept and the predicted features \( \hat{Y}_{j} \) of unrelated concepts, with \( j \neq i \).
-This contrastive objective keeps unrelated concepts distinct while aligning each concept's output features with the merged model’s predicted features, enabling \model{} to perform coherent multi-concept synthesis with minimal interference.
+This contrastive objective keeps unrelated concepts distinct while aligning each concept’s output features with the merged model’s predictions, with negative pair loss $d_n$ further preventing concept interference and ensuring distinct representations for similar concepts.

-\textbf{Delta-Based Merging.} \model{} uses an additive delta, \(\Delta W\), to merge LoRA models without altering the base weights directly.
+\paragraph{Delta-Based Merging.} \model{} uses an additive delta, \(\Delta W\), to merge LoRA models without altering the base weights directly.
 Initialized to zero, we learn \(\Delta W\) to adjust the pre-trained weights, preserving the integrity of each model while ensuring compatibility.
 An L2 regularization term is applied to \(\Delta W\) to limit its magnitude, ensuring sparsity and minimal adjustments.
 The optimization objective combines the contrastive merging loss, \(\mathcal{L}_{\text{contrastive}}\) and \(\mathcal{L}_{\text{delta}}\):

 where \(\lambda_{\text{delta}}\) controls the trade-off between effective merging of concepts and maintaining sparsity in \(\Delta W\).
 The total objective is:

 At each step, \(\Delta W\) is updated to minimize \(\mathcal{L}_{\text{total}}\) using gradient descent.
 Positive and negative samples contribute to the contrastive pairs, reinforcing distinct boundaries for each concept while ensuring cohesive alignment among merged concepts.
 This iterative process converges to an optimized weight configuration.
 By restricting updates to \(\Delta W\) rather than altering base weights directly, \model{} achieves balanced adaptation, preserving the integrity of each concept’s features while enabling seamless multi-concept merging within a unified model.